Grassland Set-aside Stewardship Program

 The Grassland Set-aside Stewardship Program encourages farmers to plant fields with grasses and clover to restore the soil.
 The fields are “fallowed” for up to 4 years.
 Grassland set-asides benefit farming and wildlife by:

-- Providing habitats for wildlife including grassland raptors, wading birds, songbirds, small mammals, and pollinating insects
+- Providing habitat for wildlife including grassland raptors, wading birds, songbirds, small mammals, and pollinating insects

 - Improving soil fertility by increasing organic matter in the soil